 CONVENTION DESCRIPTION Italics Italics indicate placeholders for information that must be supplied, such as user and table names.
-The word in italics should not be typed, but is replaced by the actual name.
-Italics also introduce new words, and are occasionally used for emphasis in text.
+The word in italics should not be typed, but replaced by the actual name.
+Italics can also be used to introduce new words, and are occasionally used for emphasis in text.
 Boldface Boldface indicates filenames, database names, table names, column names, user names, and other database schema objects.
 It is also used to emphasize menu commands in procedural steps.
-KEYWORDS All keywords used by the SQL language appear in uppercase when used in normal paragraph text.
-SMALL CAPS Small capital letters indicate keys on the keyboard.
-A plus between two key names indicates to hold down the first key pressing the second.
-A comma (,) between two key names indicates to release the first key before pressing the second NOTE Contains important information.
+KEYWORDS All keywords used by the SQL language appear in uppercase when used in normal paragraph text. small caps Small capital letters indicate keys on the keyboard.
+A plus sign (+) between two key names indicates to hold down the first key while pressing the second.
+A comma (,) between two key names indicates to release the first key before pressing the second key.
+NOTE Contains important information.
 Procedure Indicates that procedural steps or sequential items will follow.
-Many tasks are described using this format to provide a logical sequence of steps for the user to follow .
-Example Examples are given to clarify descriptions, and commonly include text, as it will appear on the screen.
-Other forms of this convention include Prototype and Syntax.
+Many tasks are described using this format to provide a logical sequence of steps for the user to follow • Example Examples are given to clarify descriptions, and commonly include text, as it will appear on the screen.
 CommandLine Indicates text, as it should appear on a text-delimited screen.
-This format is commonly used to show input and output for dmSQL commands or the content in the dmconfig.ini file.
+This format is commonly used to show input and output for dmSQL commands or the content in the dmconfig.ini file